-- 1. Prospective students are required to complete a Non-Matriculation Form and remit a \$20 non-refundable processing fee. - 2.
-Non-matriculated students are not required to submit transcripts. - 3.
-Non-matriculated students are only required to complete COMPASS testing when planning to enroll in English or mathematics courses.
+- 1. Prospective students are required to complete a Non-Matriculation Form and remit a \$20 non-refundable processing fee.
+The form is available online via the College's website, just click on the "Click here to Apply Now" link.
+The fee is waived for those submitting an online form. - 2.
+Non-matriculated students are not required to submit transcripts. - Non-matriculated students are only required to complete COMPASS testing when planning to enroll in English or mathematics courses.
 This requirement may be waived for students who have successfully completed prior equivalent college credits in these areas. - 4.
 Upon submission of the form and fee, non-matriculated students are eligible to register for classes. - 5.
 Non-matriculated students are only permitted to register for a part-time credit load and are not eligible to receive financial aid.